Mori Dream Bonds and $\mathbb{C}^*$-actions: Introduction

 With this in mind, a natural question arises: given a birational map $\phi:Y_-\dashrightarrow Y_+$ among normal projective varieties, is it possible to find a variety $X$, endowed with a $\C^*$-action such that $Y_\pm$ are the extremal geometric quotients of $X$ and such that $\phi$ coincides with the map induced by the $\C^*$-action?
 If this is the case, we say that $X$ is a \emph{geometric realization} of the birational map $\phi$.
 If such a variety $X$ exists, we get a natural decomposition of $\phi$ in terms of simpler birational transformations, that, moreover, can be read out of the birational geometry of $X$.

 In this paper we address this problem, extending the results of \cite{WORS3} to broader generality.
 We consider a particular type of polarized pairs $(X,L)$ admitting a $\C^*$-action, called {\em bordisms}, and study how their birational geometry is ruled by the induced birational transformation between the corresponding polarized extremal fixed point components $(Y_\pm,L_\pm)$.
 A bordism is a projective variety admitting a $\C^*$-action whose only invariant divisors are its extremal fixed point components, which are requested to be geometric quotients of $X$.
 Although at a first glimpse bordisms may seem to be very particular cases of torus actions, we show that they can be constructed upon many examples of torus actions by means of a birational transformation called {\em pruning} (see Definition \ref{def:pruning}).
 Different prunings of the same torus action give rise to $\C^*$-equivariantly birationally equivalent varieties (see Theorem \ref{theorem:Xbordism}).
+A central definition in this work is the one of {\em Mori Dream Bond} ({\em MDB} for short):